Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Many of the studies done on ginger have to do with the ginger supplement, but you can still get the same benefits out of a nice cup of ginger tea.
-These Organic Ginger Tea Bags from FGO are eco-conscious and soothing for your stomach.
+This Ginger Tea from Yogi Tea is eco-conscious and soothing for your stomach.

 3. Peppermint Tea